-Over the last 2 weeks, how often have you been bothered by any of the following problems?
-(Use " \$\sigma"\$ to indicate your answer) Not at all Several days More than half the days Nearly every day 1.
-Little interest or pleasure in doing things 0 1 2 3 2.
-Feeling down, depressed, or hopeless 0 1 2 3 3.
-Trouble falling or staying asleep, or sleeping too much 0 1 2 3 4.
+Over the last 2 weeks, h by any of the following (Use """ to indicate your i Not at all Several days More than half the days Nearl ever day 1.
+Little interest or pleasu re in doing things 0 1 2 3 2.
+Feeling down, depress ed, or hopeless 0 1 2 3 3.
+Trouble falling or stayir g asleep, or sleeping too much 0 1 2 3 4.
 Feeling tired or having little energy 0 1 2 3 5.
-Poor appetite or overeating 0 1 2 3 Feeling bad about yourself - or that you are a failure or have let yourself or your family down 0 1 2 3 Trouble concentrating on things, such as reading the newspaper or watching television 0 1 2 3 Moving or speaking so slowly that other people could have noticed?
-Or the opposite - being so fidgety or restless that you have been moving around a lot more than usual 0 1 2 3 Thoughts that you would be better off dead or of hurting yourself in some way 0 1 2 3

-If you checked off any problems, how difficult have these problems made it for you to do your work, take care of things at home, or get along with other people?
+Poor appetite or overea ating 0 1 2 3 6.
+Feeling bad about your have let yourself or you self - or that you are a failure or ır family down 0 1 2 3 7.
+Trouble concentrating onewspaper or watching on things, such as reading the television 0 1 2 3 noticed?
+Or the oppos slowly that other people could have ite - being so fidgety or restless ving around a lot more than usual 0 1 2 3 Thoughts that you wou yourself in some way d be better off dead or of hurting 0 1 2 3 For office co DING 0 + Total Score If you checked off any p work, take care of thing roblems, how difficult have these s at home, or get along with other problems m Not difficult at all Somewhat difficult Very difficult Extreme difficul